nikosath/simplebank-java-learning-project/README.md

 # SimpleBank - Java Learning Project

-A Banking Application that you will build and improve step by step.
+A guided Java banking project you will build and improve in five versions, with mentor feedback at each stage.

 **Purpose**: Apply software development skills by creating a simple banking system while following four LinkedIn Learning courses (v1–v4), plus one final AI-assisted phase (v5) where you choose a short course on AI-assisted development and use agentic AI to add a graphical user interface.

 This project emphasizes strong fundamentals in software design, testing, and problem solving, while also encouraging you to adopt tools and approaches suited to the AI era. **AI-specific assistance (code-generation tools, copilots, agentic AI) is off-limits during v1–v4.** You are expected to write the core application yourself to build genuine understanding.
 AI tools are introduced only in v5, after the core application is complete.

-**Target audience**: Engineers from junior to medior levels who want to practice building a full application with clear business rules and evolving requirements, including optional stretch goals for more advanced engineering skills.
+**Target audience**: Engineers from junior to mid-level who want to practice building a full application with clear business rules and evolving requirements, including optional stretch goals for more advanced engineering skills.

 ---